Usage-based billing for AI services: Why your ERP is the key to scaling it right

 If you’re currently evaluating whether your ERP can truly support your evolving billing needs, our guide on the 30 billing questions to ask provides a framework for assessing your current system's capabilities and identifying where native ERP extensions like ZoneBilling can fill critical gaps – before investing in disconnected solutions.

-Misconception #2: "Our ERP can't handle AI usage-based models like tokens, credits or API calls."
+AI billing management misconception #2: "Our ERP can't handle AI usage-based models like tokens, credits or API calls."

 Many out-of-the-box ERPs will struggle with AI usage-based models like tokens, credits or API calls – but the solution isn’t moving billing outside the ERP.
-The right ERP extensions (like our advanced billing management solution inside NetSuite) make it possible to:
+The right extensions (like our advanced billing management solution inside NetSuite) make it possible to:

 • Automatically track AI usage metrics